palday/FiveLetterWorda.jl/README.md

 See also a similar idea done in Python: https://gitlab.com/bpaassen/five_clique

 This is a moderately optimized Julia program.
 We could probably optimize things a bit more, but it doesn't seem worth the effort.
 We use views throughout in order to reduce allocations and access arrays in column-major order.
 (Unlike NumPy, Julia is column-major.)
 The adjacency matrix is sorted by degree, so that higher degree nodes are searched later.
-This dramatically improves performance -- my hypothesis is that this leads to earlier "short-circuiting" on average, i.e., realizing that a clique-candiate is non viable sooner.
+This dramatically improves performance -- my hypothesis is that this leads to earlier "short-circuiting" on average, i.e., realizing that a clique-candiate is nonviable sooner.
+Sorting the adjacency matrix in the reverse order dramatically decreases performance because it takes much longer to realize that a clique is nonviable.

 Here's a worst-case timing run (clean run in a new session, so you the just-ahead-of-time compilation is included in the timings):